Psychology and Child Development

 Cal Poly campus

-The Master of Science (M.S.) in Psychology at Cal Poly San Luis Obispo is a 90-quarter unit professional degree program that fulfills the educational requirements for the state of California's Marriage and Family Therapist (MFT) license.
+The Master of Science (M.S.) in Psychology at Cal Poly San Luis Obispo is a professional degree program that fulfills the educational and training requirements of the Board of Behavioral Sciences (BBS) for the state of California's Marriage and Family Therapist (MFT) license.
+While currently operating on a quarter system, the program will shift to a semester format starting fall term of 2026.

 The program's mission is to provide the state of California with highly competent master-level clinicians trained to counsel individuals, couples, families, and groups in a multicultural society.
 Graduates are often employed by County Mental Health, Social Services, inpatient and outpatient community mental health centers, and other nonprofits.
 Many graduates also build successful private practices.
 Approximately fifteen percent of our graduates pursue doctoral studies in Clinical or Counseling Psychology.